-Students or parents/carers may obtain a prospectus in any of the following ways:
+Students or parents/carers may obtain a prospectus and application form in any of the following ways:

-- By reading and downloading via our website. - By signing up and attending The BRIT School Open Events 2024. - From careers conventions in their school or neighbouring schools.
+- By reading and downloading via our website and applying using the online application form. - By signing up and attending The BRIT School Open Events 2022 see website for details.

+- By phone, written request to the School - From careers conventions in their school or neighbouring schools

-Please note we strongly recommend you attend one of the Open Events and watch the videos on the School's YouTube Channel before applying.
+NOTE: We strongly recommend you attend one of the Open Events and watch the videos on the School's YouTube Channel @britschoolfilms before applying.
 This will help you and understand the way in which the School works.